aqiu384/p5r-walkthrough/src/confidants.md

 Hangout Movies (7/28 only) **(Guts +5)**
 1. Choice 1: "Not at all." (+2)

-Hangout Ikebukuro (7/30 only, Bank Palace cleared)
+Hangout Ikebukuro (7/30 only, Pyramid Palace cleared)
 1. -
 2. -
 3. -